christiansteier/mooclms/docs/source/capability_overview.rst

 =====================
 You are here *Administration > Site Administration > Users > Permissions > Capability Overview*

-An administrator can generate a capability overview report in Site Administration > Users > Permissions > Capability report.
+An administrator can generate a capability overview report in *Site Administration > Users > Permissions > Capability report*.

 The report allows the administrator to select a capability and one or more roles.
 The report shows the role and its permission level for that capability.
 The report also shows if that capability was overridden for the role anywhere in the site.